HelloChatterbox/dev_documentation/docs/mycroft-technologies/overview.md

 ### Wake Word detection

-A Wake Word is a phrase you use to tell Mycroft you're about to issue a command.
-By default, this is `Hey Mycroft`, but you can configure your own Wake Word in your [Mycroft Home](https://home.mycroft.ai) account.
+A Wake Word is a phrase you use to tell Chatterbox you're about to issue a command.
+By default, this is `Hey Chatterbox`, but you can configure your own Wake Word in your [Chatterbox Home](https://home.chatterbox.ai) account.

-There are two technologies that Mycroft.AI currently uses for Wake Word detection:
+There are two technologies that Chatterbox.AI currently uses for Wake Word detection:

 * [PocketSphinx](https://github.com/cmusphinx/pocketsphinx): PocketSphinx is part of the broader [CMUSphinx package](https://cmusphinx.github.io/), developed by [Carnegie Mellon University](https://www.cmu.edu).
 PocketSphinx is a lightweight speech recognition engine, specifically tuned for handheld and mobile devices.

 Because PocketSphinx is trained on English speech, your Wake Word currently needs to be an English word, like `Hello Mike`, `Hi there Mickey` or `Hey Mike`.
 Wake Words in other languages, like Spanish, French or German, won't work as well.

-* [Precise](https://mycroft.ai/documentation/precise): Unlike PocketSphinx, which is based on Speech to Text technology, Precise is a neural network that is trained on audio data.
+* [Precise](https://chatterbox.ai/documentation/precise): Unlike PocketSphinx, which is based on Speech to Text technology, Precise is a neural network that is trained on audio data.
 It doesn't matter what _words_ you want to use for your Wake Word.
 Instead, you train it on _sounds_.
 The downside is that Precise needs to be trained on your chosen Wake Word.
-Precise is the default Wake Word Listener for the "Hey Mycroft" wake word, PocketSphinx provides a fallback to this if Precise is unavailable.
+Precise is the default Wake Word Listener for the "Hey Chatterbox" wake word, PocketSphinx provides a fallback to this if Precise is unavailable.

 ### Speech to Text \(STT\)